M4kry/LoopRaetsel/README.md

 - No Combat: purely exploratory and puzzle-oriented.
 - No Waypoints or Markers: players must interpret clues themselves and find their path.
 - Storytelling: uncovering narrative and clues within a magical spellbook.
+- Lanaguage: the game only provides german language

 ### Technical Features